Organized Sports: What Age to Begin?

-At Improv Parenting we believe in the power of play and playfulness in every educational context.
+We believe in the power of play in every educational context.

-Most researchers, early childhood educators and health care providers agree that during from ages 2-5 the priority is free play and any organized sport should emphasize:
+Most researchers, early childhood educators and health care providers agree that from ages 2 - 5 a priority is free play and any organized sport should emphasize:

 - FUN AND PLAYFULNESS

 - BASIC PHYSICAL SKILLS AND COORDINATION

 While you can find passionate advocates for early specialization or sport-skill training, before age 6 it's still early.
 And as a former college athlete and coach, I would argue specializing before age 10 is still early!

 Research suggests that a sport-sampling approach is healthier physically, psychologically and cognitively at any age.
 But if your child does show a strong interest in a specific sport, look for programs that are focused on proper developmental outcomes and have coaches that know the age group.